 If you still feel that things have not been sorted out, you can contact one of the people below.
 He or she will listen to your complaint and then let you know as soon as possible whether further action is required.

-- Chief Executive Officer – Andrew Moran contact via the school office
+- Chief Executive Officer – Kevin Rodger contact via the school office